 Yes, it’s a library, but it’s the biggest library in town and there’s lots to do within its geometric walls.
 With hundreds of free-to-use computers, WiFi, books, and movies galore, and even a coffee shop right on the premises, this library is more like a gigantic café than your average library.
 Plus, the structure itself is interesting to walk around with neon-yellow escalators, artwork on exhibit, and views from the tenth floor.

 See the Fish at the Seattle Aquarium

 The Seattle Aquarium is almost entirely indoors, but still has lots of natural light in some exhibits.
-Spending a day watching jellyfish, otters, sea lions and more enjoy the water while you stay dry is not a bad way to while away a rainy day.
+Spending a day watching jellyfish, otters, and sea lions enjoy the water while you stay dry is not a bad way to while away a rainy day.

 Watch the Indoor Animals at Woodland Park Zoo

 Woodland Park Zoo has both indoor and outdoor areas, so it’s not a bad rainy day destination.
-Bonus: the zoo often offers discounts on rainy days, which might just help make wearing that raincoat a little more appealing.
+As a bonus, the zoo often offers discounts on rainy days, which might just help make wearing that raincoat a little more appealing.
 Check the website to see if the rainy day discount is on.
 Discounts will get you 50 percent off zoo admission for up to four people.